salesforce-casts/kkteja.me/posts/2020-review.md

 ---
-title: 'Two Forms of Pre-rendering'
+title: '2020 Year in review'
 date: '2020-01-01'
 ---